How ConsumerAffairs uses cookies

 Gold coins

 • Proof coins: You’ll want to avoid buying proof coins if you’re investing in gold.
-Proof coins are commemorative coins that are typically polished and in special packaging to look more catchy than ordinary coins currently in circulation.
+Proof coins are commemorative coins that are typically polished and in special packaging to look more attractive than ordinary coins currently in circulation.
 While this type of gold coin has a higher value for collectors, its monetary value is not guaranteed to stick around over the long term, making it a poor choice for investors.

 • Fractional coins: Coins are available in a variety of fractions; there are half-ounce, quarter-ounce and even twentieth-ounce options.
 You’ll be better off buying a full ounce because the fractional amounts have a higher premium.